Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Results and Discussion

-In this study, we used the visible/IR images from geostationary satellites (INSAT-3D \& 3DR) as well as \cite{bib5} to determine and analyze the intensity of the ESCS, TAUKTAE.
-As soon as TAUKTAE was conceived, the very first pattern was the ``Shear Pattern''.
-As it developed, it shifted to `` Eye pattern'' and remained associated until landfall.
+In this study, we utilized visible/IR images from geostationary satellites (INSAT-3D \& 3DR) along with the findings of \cite{bib5} to assess the intensity of ESCS, Tauktae.
+The initial pattern observed in Tauktae's formation was the ``Shear Pattern", which later transitioned into the ``Eye pattern" and persisted until landfall.

-It was shown by ESCS, ``TAUKTAE'' at 1300 UTC 15th of May that there was an `Eye Pattern' with T3.5 in line with the results of the survey \cite{bib9}.
-CDO Pattern forms before the formation of Eye, reports the TC, TAUKTAE.
-It also confirms the earlier finding by Dvorak Model development, that TCs which form eye do so within 48 hours of attaining tropical strength.
-The form of the eye was observed in the visible imagery of INSAT-3D on the 16th of May at 0600 UTC.
-In ESCS TAUKTAE, the eye grew within approximately 33h of reaching tropical storm strength on 14th May.
-The eye's temperature was -13 degrees C at 0900 UTC on 16th May, helping to increase its strength further to T4.5.
-In the following days, with the eye sharpening and further warming, the intensity increased to `T5.0' at 2100 UTC on 16th of May and marked to `ESCS' category.
-Based on \cite{bib5}, T5.5 was estimated as Final T.No.
+At 1300 UTC on May 15th, ESCS, Tauktae exhibited an ``Eye Pattern" with a corresponding intensity of T3.5, in agreement with the findings of \cite{bib9}.
+The formation of the CDO (Central Dense Overcast) pattern preceded the development of the eye, supporting previous observations that tropical cyclones tend to form an eye within 48 hours of attaining tropical strength.
+The eye structure was first observed in the visible imagery of INSAT-3D on May 16th at 0600 UTC, approximately 33 hours after reaching tropical storm strength on May 14th.
+The eye temperature was measured at -13 degrees Celsius at 0900 UTC on May 16th, contributing to a further increase in intensity to T4.5.
+Subsequently, as the eye sharpened and continued to warm, the intensity reached T5.0 at 2100 UTC on May 16th, classifying it as an ``ESCS" category cyclone.
+According to \cite{bib5}, a final T.No. of T5.5 was estimated.

-By using the microwave images to determine the center and eye numbers, the intensity was computed and it affirmed the intensity computed by apply the Dvorak technique \cite{bib5} to IR images.
-Based on microwave images obtained from NAVY NRL and CIRA web pages, eye characteristics and the Center of TC were determined to be extremely clear.
-The intensity of TC as calculated according to Dvorak technique (\cite{bib4,bib5})was based on the accurate center determined through microwave images during the life of ESCS, TAUKTAE.
+By employing microwave images to determine the center and eye characteristics, the intensity was computed and found to align with the results obtained using the Dvorak technique \cite{bib5} on IR images.
+The microwave images obtained from NAVY NRL and CIRA web pages provided clear information about the eye features and the center of the tropical cyclone.
+Throughout the lifecycle of ESCS, Tauktae, the intensity calculation based on the accurate center determined through microwave images was consistent with the application of the Dvorak technique \cite{bib4, bib5}.

-\subsection{Based on ADT9.0, the intensity of TC, TAUKTAE}
+\subsection{Based on ADT9.0, the intensity of TC, Tauktae}